WordPress/gutenberg/packages/components/CONTRIBUTING.md

 #### Storybook

-All new components should include [Storybook](https://storybook.js.org/) stories, in order to make it easier to work on and review each component in isolation.
+All new components should add stories to the project's [Storybook](https://storybook.js.org/).
+Each [story](https://storybook.js.org/docs/react/get-started/whats-a-story) captures the rendered state of a UI component in isolation.
+This greatly simplifies working on a given component, while also serving as an interactive form of documentation.

-A component's stories should be showcasing its different states — for example, a `Button`'s different variants:
+A component's story should be showcasing its different states — for example, the different variants of a  `Button`:

 ```jsx
 import Button from '../';